rwaming/algorithm/README.md

 #### Output
 - **All tomatoes are ripened**<br>
-: the number of days which it takes to ripen all tomatoes
+: The number of days which it takes to ripen all tomatoes
 - **All tomatoes are already ripened when you gave**<br>
 : 0
 - **There are raw tomatoes in a warehouse**<br>